-December 3 December 31,
+December 31, December 31,

-2022 2021
+2023 2022

 Deferred tax assets:

-Net operating loss carryforwards 3,137,364 1,860,276
+Net operating loss carryforwards 4,505,244 3,137,364

-Valuation allowance (3,137,364) (1,860,276)
+Valuation allowance (4,505,244) (3,137,364)

-Total deferred tax assets
+Total deferred tay assets

-The federal income tax rate used for 2022 and 2021 was 21%.
-At December 31, 2022, the Company had federal net operating loss ("NOL") carryforwards of approximately \$14.9 million that will expire in tax years up through 2037.
+The federal income tax rate used for 2023 and 2022 was 21%.
+At December 31, 2023, the Company had federal net operating loss ("NOL") carryforwards of approximately \$21.5 million that will expire in tax years up through 2037.
 The NOLs generated in tax years 2018 and forward will carry forward indefinitely, but the deductibility of such federal net operating losses is limited.
 The NOL and tax credit carryforwards may be further subject to the application of Section 382 of the Internal Revenue Code of 1986, as amended (the "Code"), as discussed further below.
 The Company has provided a valuation allowance to offset the deferred tax assets due to the uncertainty of realizing the benefits of the net deferred tax asset.

-The Company's issuances of common and preferred stock have likely resulted in ownership changes as defined by Section 382 of the Code; however, the Company has not conducted a Section 382 study to date.
-It is possible that a future analysis may result in the conclusion that a substantial portion, or perhaps substantially all of the Company's NOL carryforwards and R&D tax credit carryforwards will expire due to the limitations of Sections 382 and 383 of the Code.
-As a result, the utilization of the carryforwards may be limited and a portion of the carryforwards may expire unused.
+The Company's issuances of common and preferred stock may have resulted in ownership changes as defined by Section 382 of the Code.
+The Company has not conducted a Section 382 study to date.
+It is possible that a future analysis may result in the conclusion that a portion of the Company's NOL carryforwards and R&D tax credit carryforwards will be limited due to Sections 382 and 383 of the Code.